 On Deng's return to power in 1978 he took China on a new route, after Mao's unsuccessful attempt to transform China into a Marxist state.
 He was the first to openly attack Mao's legacy and firmly steer China in a more market driven direction.
 Although not officially holding key official posts he remained the ‘Paramount Leader’ and carefully moved his supporters such as Zhao Ziyang to key positions.
 A convenient way to think of his leadership is that if Mao behaved like a god, Deng behaved like an Emperor.

 Deng took care to separate his private and public life, he married three times and had five children.
 He loved football (soccer) and French food.
 His leadership style was decisive but within a small ruling group and not presidential.
-Any tendency to form a personality cult, such as Mao enjoyed, was actively suppressed.
-The adulation of Deng's achievements is somewhat marred by the Tiananmen Square incident in 1989.
+Any tendency to form a personality cult, such as Mao enjoyed, was actively rejected by Deng.
+The adulation of Deng's achievements is somewhat marred by the Tiananmen Square ➚ incident in 1989.
 Although Deng took a back seat he made it clear that the suppression of the demonstration was the correct course.
-He seems to have seen it as a destabilizing movement with a strong echo of the Cultural Revolution that caused China, and Deng personally, much misery.
+He saw it as a destabilizing movement with a strong echo of the Cultural Revolution that caused China, and Deng personally, much misery.
 Deng held firm loyalty to the Chinese Communist Party as the unified, strong stabilizing force it has remained.

 Paramount Leader 1976 - 1978